Things To Do in Elkton & the Shenandoah Valley, VA | Luxe BNB Stays

 Where the Blue Ridge Breathes

-It arrives somewhere between the moment you turn off the highway and the moment you first see the mountains folding into one another in shades of blue and green — and it doesn't really leave for the rest of your stay.
+And then there's the quiet.
+It settles in somewhere between the moment you turn off the highway and the moment the mountains first fold into one another in shades of blue and green, and it stays with you the rest of the trip.

 Shenandoah National Park